MCAD's Laptop Computer Requirement

 In keeping with our mission of educational excellence and service to students, MCAD requires all incoming students to own a laptop computer.
 We're confident this will help prepare students for a future increasingly defined by digital technology and team-based workspaces.

-All new undergraduate students will need to purchase a custom-configured, fully supported Apple Macintosh laptop that will be used in MCAD's classrooms.
-In addition, students will use these computers--networked through College-wide wireless access—to conduct research, carry out assignments, enter class discussion groups and communicate with both teachers and administrators.
+All new undergraduate students will need to purchase* a custom-configured, fully supported MacBook laptop that will be used in MCAD's classrooms.
+In addition, students will use these computers—networked through college-wide wireless access—to conduct research, carry out assignments, enter class discussion groups, and communicate with both teachers and administrators.

 The laptops are being offered for sale by MCAD at a significantly discounted price.